 You may notice new symptoms or sensations around this time, like lightening as the baby moves south and engages with your pelvis or Braxton-Hicks contractions as the uterus practices for the big day.
 Sleeping will also be difficult as it is harder to get comfortable, and anxiety might be keeping you awake.

 Monitoring your baby's movement patterns is essential so you will recognize a change in the pattern; if the frequency of movement decreases, report this to your doctor right away.

 Should you test positive for Group B Strep (GBS), your OB will be keen to start antibiotics at least 4 hours before delivery to reduce the chance of infection in the newborn.

 Early Labor Signs

-Real labor will persist no matter what effort you make to relieve it, while false labor can be often be relieved with a change of position or relaxation.
+Actual labor will persist no matter what effort you make to relieve it, while false labor can often be relieved with a change of position or relaxation.
 Real labor will increase in intensity, and the pattern will become more consistent and closer together over time.
 The following are signs of early labor:

 - Regular Contractions — Call your doctor immediately if you suspect or know that your water has broken or your contractions are closer than a few minutes apart.

 - American College of Obstetricians and Gynecologist - How Your Fetus Grows During Pregnancy